superfly/docs/flyctl/cmd/flyctl_deploy.md

   -i, --image string          Image tag or id to deploy
       --image-label string    Image label to use when tagging and pushing to the fly registry.
 Defaults to "deployment-{timestamp}".
-      --local-only            Only perform builds locally using the local docker daemon --remote-only           Perform builds remotely without using the local docker daemon --strategy string       The strategy for replacing running instances.
+      --local-only            Only perform builds locally using the local docker daemon --no-cache              Do not use the cache when building the image --remote-only           Perform builds remotely without using the local docker daemon --strategy string       The strategy for replacing running instances.
 Options are canary, rolling, bluegreen, or immediate.
-Default is canary
+Default is canary, or rolling when max-per-region is set.
 ~~~

 ### Global Options